-Namelist Variable Value Description oa_type "Cressman" "MQD" for multiquadric; "Cressman" for the Cressman-type scheme, this string is case sensitive oa_3D_type "Cressman" Set upper-air scheme to "Cressman", regardless of the scheme used at the surface oa_3D_option 0 How to switch between "MQD" and "Cressman" if not enough observations are available to perform "MQD" mqd_minimum_num_obs 30 Minimum number of observations for MQD mqd_maximum_num_obs 1000 Maximum number of observations for MQD radius_influence 5,4,3,2 Radius of influence in grid units for Cressman scheme oa_min_switch .TRUE.
+Namelist Variable Value Description oa_type "Cressman" "MQD" for multiquadric; "Cressman" for the Cressman-type scheme, "None" for no analysis, this string is case sensitive oa_3D_type "Cressman" Set upper-air scheme to "Cressman", regardless of the scheme used at the surface oa_3D_option 0 How to switch between "MQD" and "Cressman" if not enough observations are available to perform "MQD" mqd_minimum_num_obs 30 Minimum number of observations for MQD mqd_maximum_num_obs 1000 Maximum number of observations for MQD radius_influence 5,4,3,2 Radius of influence in grid units for Cressman scheme radius_influence_sfc_mult 1.0 Multiply above-surface radius of influence by this value to get surface radius of influence oa_min_switch .TRUE.
 T = switch to Cressman if too few observations for MQD; F = no analysis if too few observations oa_max_switch .TRUE.
-T = switch to Cressman if too many observations for MQD; F = no analysis if too many observation
+T = switch to Cressman if too many observations for MQD; F = no analysis if too many observation scale_cressman_rh_decreases .FALSE.
+T = decrease magnitude of drying in Cressman analysis; F = magnitude of drying in Cressman analysis unmodified oa_psfc .FALSE.
+T = perform surface pressure objective analysis; F = surface pressure only adjusted by sea level pressure analysis max_p_tolerance_one_lev_oa 700 Pressure tolerance within which single-level above- surface observations can be used in the objective analysis (Pa)

-When oa type is set to Cressman, then the Cressman scheme will be performed on all data.
+When oa_type is set to Cressman, then the Cressman scheme will be performed on all data.